 The time when my laptop kept running out of memory building our website

 This mirrored recommendations we were getting from our SEO agency, who showed us that some of our programmatic content was marked as duplicate.
-When content is seen as duplicate, the algorithm struggles to understand which pages are best to serve, preventing these pages from ranking well.
+When content is seen as duplicate, it eats up the search engine’s crawl budget and the algorithm struggles to understand which pages are best to serve, preventing these pages from ranking well.

 This helped us understand that the key to success was a hybrid approach to SEO – programmatic content that was highly scalable, but with enough editorial value to avoid duplication.